As print enters the third dimension, it’s possible to turn ideas into objects and the 3D printer race is heating up.

 On the project’s completion, SPEE3D offered Louis full-time employment as a Software Engineer.
 In his new role, Louis looks forward to developing more software that will help solve real-world manufacturing challenges.

-This internship was supported by the Australian Government Department of Education and the IMCRC.
+This internship was supported by the Australian Government Department of Education, Skills and Employment and the Innovative Manufacturing CRC (IMCRC).
 IMCRC provides financial aid to Australian manufacturers looking to develop advanced manufacturing solutions.